Share this article

 Cherries

-Cherries should be on your list of foods poisonous to dogs because the pit, stem and leaves contain cyanide, which results in cyanide poisoning in dogs.
+Cherries should be on your list of foods poisonous to dogs because the pit, stem and leaves contain cyanide, which can result in cyanide poisoning in dogs.
 Symptoms of this include increased heart rate, muscle spasms, seizures, bright red gums, drooling, vomiting and rapid breathing.

 So, if you want to know what foods are deadly to dogs, cherries should be on your list.